intel/ccloudvm/README.md

 Each new instance created by ccloudvm is assigned a host IP address on which guest services can be exposed to the host and in some cases the outside world.
-When creating a new instance you can specifiy the host IP address on which to expose guest services using the --hostip option.
+When creating a new instance you can specify the host IP address on which to expose guest services using the --hostip option.
 However, unless you need those services to be accessible externally, it's usually best to go with the default behaviour and let